Sifat-1/data_analyst_excel_project_1/README.md

 - **Power Query** – for data cleaning and transformation
   ## **Process**
 - Imported raw loan dataset.
-- Verify data for any missing values and anomalies, remove duplicates and blank entries. and sort out the same.
+- Verify data for any missing values and anomalies, remove duplicates, and blank entries. and sort out the same.
 - Made sure data is consistent and clean concerning data type, data format, and values used.
-- Created additional calculated columns for: Loan classification (Good vs Bad), Month, Year, and MTD/MoM metrics ,Key financial ratios (DTI, interest rate).
+- Created additional calculated columns for: Loan classification (Good vs Bad), Month, Year, and MTD/MoM metrics, Key financial ratios (DTI, interest rate).
 - Built Pivot Tables to group and summarize: Applications by grade and purpose, Funding vs repayment, Loan performance by status, KPI metrics by month and category.
 - Added visual elements for dashboards and  created two interactive dashboards based on summary & overview.
 - Used Slicers for dynamic filtering and ensured slicer filters and linked charts worked as intended.